 We’re on a mission to end silos of learning and performance

-A quick web search will reveal that learning and performance platforms, as an intertwined combination, are extremely unusual.
+A quick web search will reveal that learning management systems and performance management systems, as an intertwined combination, are extremely unusual.
 It’ll also reveal that those that exist still separate out learning and performance as if they are somehow two completely unrelated things.
 And therein lies a problem: learning and performance cannot and should not be separated.

 Silos of learning and performance

 A recent survey by the Human Capital Institute revealed that 75% of leaders say that in their organisation, learning and performance are treated as two separate functions.
 That means that a majority of organisations are missing the enormous benefits of bringing these two functions together to not only be best buddies, but be so integral to every aspect of organisational day-to-day life that the word ‘seamless’ is actually applicable.

 Given that this approach is cutting edge, you need convincing about why learning and performance should, most definitely, be two sides of the same coin.